GolotaRoman91/TextSummaryAI/README.md

-This is a convenient interface for displaying text summaries

-To use it:
+TextSummaryAI: A Convenient Interface for Displaying Text Summaries

+Follow these steps to set up and use TextSummaryAI:

-1. Clone repo: git clone https://github.com/GolotaRoman91/TextSummaryAI
+1. Clone the repository: git clone https://github.com/GolotaRoman91/TextSummaryAI

-2. cd TextSummaryAI
+2. Navigate to the project directory: cd TextSummaryAI

-3. Create .env file and add you OpenAI API key in variable named OPENAI_API_KEY
+3. Create a .env file and add your OpenAI API key named OPENAI_API_KEY OPENAI_API_KEY=your_api_key_here

+4.Run the development server:
-4. npm run dev
+npm run dev

+5.Start using the app:
-5. App ready to use!
+The application is now ready to use!
+Visit http://localhost:3000 in your browser.

-Use only master branch!
+Please make sure to use the master branch only!